Wellness Core Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

 The Bottom Line

-Judging by its ingredients alone, Wellness Core canned dog food looks to be an above-average wet product.
+Judging by its ingredients alone, Wellness Core looks like an above-average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.